3venn/.github/profile/README.md

 ## Explain the connection between three groups

 1) The three groups are not usually grouped together, so good answers must involve original thinking.
+Or not.
 2) The wrongest of all wrong answers will recieve bonus* points**